Ulysses' Gaze

 Ulysses' Gaze (Το βλέμμα του Οδυσσέα, translit.
-To Vlemma tou Odyssea) is a 1995 Greek war drama film directed by Theo Angelopoulos, and starring Harvey Keitel, Maia Morgenstern and Erland Josephson.
-It is loosely based on Homer's epic poem Odyssey.
+To Vlemma tou Odyssea) is a 1995 internationally co-produced war drama film directed by Theo Angelopoulos, loosely based on Homer's epic poem Odyssey, and starring Harvey Keitel, Maia Morgenstern and Erland Josephson.

 The film was selected as the Greek entry for the Best Foreign Language Film at the 68th Academy Awards but it was not nominated.

 Plot

 Successful Greek filmmaker, A (Harvey Keitel), returns to Greece.
 He has come to participate in a screening of one of his earlier films and to begin a personal journey across the Balkans.
 After the screening is disrupted by local ideological conflict, A takes a taxi from Greece to Albania.
 Ostensibly A is searching for 3 undeveloped reels of film shot by the Manaki brothers.
 The mysterious reels could predate the brother's first film, The Weavers, which is believed to be the first film shot in the Balkans.

 A's journey fuses his own memories, the experiences of the Manaki brothers, and contemporary images of the Balkans.
 A drifts from Albania to North Macedonia, Bulgaria, Romania and Serbia.
 He travels on a train, a barge laden with a statue of Lenin (Polyphemus) and eventually a row boat.
 Though A makes some acquaintances along the way, he never lingers.
 His search for the roots of cinema, memory, and the Balkan identity pull him inevitably towards decay and death.